UPenn-CIT599/financial-report-analysis/README.md

 # Hope v.
 Reality in Financial Reporting
 A project by Cryrus Cheng, Tim Culpan, and Angela Wen

+- Please also read Summary.txt for details of this project before running the code
+- NOTE: If you're running it more than once, remember to Delete the file allData.csv, Move It to another folder, or at least ensure that it's NOT OPEN when the code is run.

 This project requires three libraries and one external package

 - Libraries: PDFBox, Sentiment Analysis, Apache CommonsCSV